mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 can present excellent credentials showing years of experience handling a variety of ship types but, considering the demand for good pilots, his appearance and lack of current work will seem suspicious.
-A little research into his background at any starport computer information centre (consulting lists of accredited pilots, for example) will turn up the fact that Ramon has been blacklisted by a large corporation, Acreidiat Lines.
+A little research into his background at any starport computer information center (consulting lists of accredited pilots, for example) will turn up the fact that Ramon has been blacklisted by a large corporation, Acreidiat Lines.
 The notation ‘un trustworthy’ appears beside his name.